scikit-learn-contrib/MAPIE/notebooks/regression/exoplanets.md

 exo_df.info()
 ```

-The dataset contains 21 variables giving complementary information about the properties of the discovered planet, the star around which the planet revolves, together with the type of discovery method.
+The dataset contains 21 features giving complementary information about the properties of the discovered planet, the star around which the planet revolves, together with the type of discovery method.
 7 features are categorical, and 14 are continuous.

 Some properties show high variance among exoplanets and stars due to the astronomical nature of such systems.
 We therefore decide to use a log transformation for the following features to approach a normal distribution.